nickbrandt/GitLab/doc/administration/scaling/index.md

 ### 1,000 to 1,999 users

-For 1,000 to 1,999 users, the team is currently working on defining a reference architecture for this scale.
-Work can be tracked in this [issue](https://gitlab.com/gitlab-org/quality/performance/-/issues/223).
+For 1,000 to 1,999 users, defining a reference architecture for this scale is [being worked on](https://gitlab.com/gitlab-org/quality/performance/-/issues/223).

 #### 2,000 users